cavalen/aolab-azure/README.md

 ```

-### Docker Services:
+### Aditional Notes:
-In the Ubuntu Docker Server you will find the following services, used as Pool members:
+In the Ubuntu Docker Server installed with Playbook 01, you will find the following services, used as Pool members:

 - Port 80   (Hackazon)
 - Port 443  (Hackazon)